Social Media and Surgery

 Surgeons not being the most social animals among doctors, I was surprised to see 7 editorials about surgery and social media.
 These seven editorials highlighted the use of social media and different settings for surgeons, from medical school all the way up to the American College of Surgeons.
+“Most tummy tucks can be divided into what would be considered a ‘full’ abdominoplasty or a ‘mini’ abdominoplasty.
+The full abdominoplasty is much more common”.
+This also influences social media, tummy tuck Sydney offers form and function restored at the same time.

 The most factual contribution was about the implications of social media such as twitter, blogging and facebook on the next generation of physicians.
 In this editorial a recent study was cited.
 They found a difference in the use of social media between residents and medical students.
 13% of residents and 64% of medical students at the University of Florida, Gainesville had Facebook profiles.
 Suggesting a 6 fold increase in the number of social media users in the next generation of physicians.
 I think this is an underestimation.
 The authors also state that from the profiles of these residents and medical students 70% contained photographs with alcohol of which 10% to 50% implied excessive drinking.
 Furthermore, 30% displayed inappropriate images of overt sexuality, foul language, and patient privacy violations.